aws/amazon-ecs-ami/README.md

 # ECS-optimized AMI Build Recipes
+> [!IMPORTANT]
+> The ECS-optimized Amazon Linux AMI (also called Amazon Linux 1) will reach its end of life on September 15, 2025.
+We encourage customers to upgrade their applications to use Amazon Linux 2023, which includes long term support through 2028.

 This is a [packer](https://packer.io) recipe for creating an ECS-optimized AMI.
 It will create a private AMI in whatever account you are running it in.